azzzy/bt4bridge/README.md

 # bt4bridge

-A macOS bridge application that connects the PG_BT4 Bluetooth foot controller to CoreMIDI, enabling seamless integration with your DAW and music production workflow.
+A macOS bridge application that connects the Postitive Grid BT4 Bluetooth foot controller to CoreMIDI, enabling seamless integration with your DAW and music production workflow.
+This app is mostly AI generated, but functional and stable for daily use.

 ## Overview

-bt4bridge acts as a transparent bridge between the PG_BT4 Bluetooth foot controller and macOS's CoreMIDI system.
+bt4bridge acts as a transparent bridge between the Positive Grid BT4 Bluetooth foot controller and macOS's CoreMIDI system.
 It automatically discovers the device, connects, and routes all button presses as MIDI Control Change messages to a virtual MIDI port that can be accessed by any CoreMIDI-compatible application.

 Available in two versions:
 - **Menu Bar App** (recommended): Native macOS app with menu bar interface